Brilliantcrank/airbag-industries/_posts/2004-02-01-full-metal-nipple.md

-<div class="quote">I am sorry that anyone was offended by the wardrobe malfunction during the halftime performance of the Super Bowl,” Timberlake said in a statement.
-“It was not intentional and is regrettable.</div>Wardrobe malfunction?
+> I am sorry that anyone was offended by the wardrobe malfunction during the halftime performance of the Super Bowl,” Timberlake said in a statement.
+“It was not intentional and is regrettable.
+Wardrobe malfunction?
 Dude, is that all you got?

 Anyone who watched this on television could see that Justin was either trying to remove clothing or tear her arm off.